 More than 40% of the deaths occurred in areas with no crosswalks.
 Only ten percent of the deaths occurred while a pedestrian was in the crosswalk.
 Sixty percent of pedestrian fatalities occurred on roads where the speed limit is 40 mph or more.

 Six Flags Drive in Atlanta is one such road.
 According to a CBS Atlanta report, this street has a number of apartment complexes that house residents who do not drive.
 These residents walk to the nearest bus stop, which often involves crossing the four-lane highway.
 Crosswalks are few and far apart.
 One side of the street does not even have a sidewalk.

 When a pedestrian is hit by a car, the pedestrian has little chance of remaining unharmed.
 If a car is moving at 30 mph or more, serious injury is likely and there is a high risk of death.

-If you have been injured while walking, or someone you love was run over and killed by a motor vehicle, contact the Law Offices of Shane Smith.
+If you have been injured while walking, or someone you love was run over and killed by a motor vehicle, contact the Shane Smith Law.
 We can help you deal with the insurance companies and get the settlement that you deserve.
 Call 1-770-HURT for a free evaluation of your pedestrian accident case.